rohan-tan-bhowmik/rohan-tan-bhowmik.github.io/index.md

 ---

 Hello!
 Welcome to **Rohan Tan Bhowmik**'s website.
-I am a sophomore at Stanford University studying Computer Science and Electrical Engineering with an emphasis on Artificial Intelligence.
-I am also a software engineering intern at AMD's AI group.
+I am a junior at Stanford University studying Computer Science and Electrical Engineering with an emphasis on Artificial Intelligence.
+I am also the co-president of Stanford Student Robotics Club and a software engineering intern at AMD's AI group.

 ---